-H4 posited that the CS-UCS relationship varies across individuals, reflecting inter-individual differences in how self-compassion components interact.
-This hypothesis was partially supported.
-While most participants displayed the expected inverse CS-UCS relationship, 19% exhibited neutral or positive associations, highlighting inter-individual variability.
-This variability underscores the need to move beyond assumptions of a universal CS-UCS relationship.
 Additionally, higher trait decentering strengthened the inverse relationship, suggesting that mindfulness-related traits may enhance the coupling between self-compassionate and self-critical responses.
 These findings emphasize the importance of frameworks that incorporate individual differences, extending the Bipolar Continuum Hypothesis to accommodate nuanced patterns of self-compassion.

-To address the findings that diverge from the Bipolar Continuum Hypothesis (BCH), one plausible explanation is that self-compassion may represent a single construct encompassing subdimensions or facets that exhibit differential sensitivity to external influences depending on the context.
-This interpretation, supported by evidence from Study 2, aligns with the idea of a general construct that manifests in diverse expressions across varying circumstances.
-However, such a perspective necessitates additional theoretical and empirical support to validate the unidimensionality of self-compassion within this framework.
-Importantly, this view contrasts with Neff's conceptualization of self-compassion as a singular, bipolar construct, which emphasizes the inherently inverse relationship between its components (Neff, 2022; 2023).

 This study highlights the complexities of measuring dynamic systems such as state self-compassion.
 While the Bipolar Continuum Hypothesis suggests self-compassion exists along a continuum between CS and UCS, our findings show significant variability in this relationship across individuals and contexts, posing challenges for both theoretical understanding and practical measurement.

 A key challenge is reconciling the theoretical multidimensionality of self-compassion with measurement approaches.
 Using a total score on the Self-Compassion Scale, as Neff (2022, 2023) advocates, offers simplicity and captures an overarching self-compassion factor.
 However, this approach comes at the cost of nuance.
 Collapsing CS and UCS into a single score risks obscuring their distinct patterns and differential sensitivity to contextual factors, as observed in our findings.
 It can also reduce predictive power by losing variance compared to analyzing CS and UCS separately.
 Importantly, combining these opposing components into a single score may overlook asymmetries, such as the effect of mindfulness traits like decentering, which reduced UCS without a proportional increase in CS.